Gongsta/configuration/README.md

 4.Make sure to have installed the font

 -> Import the .p10k.zsh configuration file
+Set up the twilight theme learning from the GitHub repo: https://github.com/iabusida/twilight-terminal-theme

 The .vimrc configuration file can be found in this repository
 ```